Q. What are the dates of the January Term in 2016?

 A. Students can register through BlueView in the same way they register for fall and spring classes.

 A. Registration will begin on Monday, March 30th.
 Priority will be given to students based on their earned credit hours.
 Students* become eligible to register for 2016 J-term at the same time they become eligible to register for the summer and fall 2015 semesters.
 Specific registration times are available on the Student Records web site at http://www.drake.edu/studentrecords/registration/registrationtimes/.

-* See question 5 for more information about who is eligible to register for a J-term course.
+* See below for more information about who is eligible to register for a J-term course.